MileHacker Logo

 Greeting Customs

-Casual greetings are common ("Hello," "Hi," "Hey").
+Casual greetings are considered common ("Hello," "Hi," "Hey").
 Handshakes are typical for formal introductions.
 A general sense of "Southern hospitality" is present; locals are often friendly and cooperative.

 Social Interactions

-• Informal greetings are the norm.
+• Informal greetings are considered the norm.

 • The local population is typically welcoming.